sweeneyngo/sweeneyngo.github.io/src/posts/achieving-freedom-in-music.md

 Also, audiophiles & music fans can unanimously agree that the recommendation system of Spotify & Apple Music doesn't meet the user's needs.
 It suffers from a strange "tunneling" effect, where artists you listen to are merely regurgitated back into your feed, with only a handful of new artists appearing in your Discover tab based on local listening & somewhat adjacent genres.

-Nowadays, I've developed a system that completely eliminates all streaming services from my life, relying only on a self-curated playlist, alternative applications, options to buy music.
+Nowadays, I've developed a system that completely eliminates all streaming services from my life, relying only on a self-curated playlist, alternative applications, and options to buy music.

 It's important to note that I am by no means an expert on collecting music, nor am I claiming that my method is the best way to find and share music.
 I'm simply explaining my thought process & workflow in the hopes that you'll learn something new that you didn't know before!